the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 Requirements gathering is a helpful exercise used to collect information from different stakeholders involved in a project which can then be used to mitigate potential misunderstanding, map shared terminology, and identify opportunities for collaboration.
 When bringing people from different backgrounds or organisations into a collaboration, it can be helpful to align on shared language and understanding on key concepts relevant to a project.
 This is motivated by the fact that different teams may have different ways of working and understandings of project outputs like "case study" or "user-friendly website" which can lead to miscommunication or misalignment of expectations.
-Once the information is gathered in a single place, you can identify key questions and highlights from the interviews to prompt group discussion for alignment.
+Once the information is gathered in a single place, you can identify questions and highlights from the interviews to prompt group discussion for alignment.

 ### Example resources
-- Turing RAM team [requirements gathering questionnaire example](https://github.com/alan-turing-institute/research-application-management/blob/main/docs/requirements_gathering.md) for understanding different team approaches to creating case studies
+- Turing RAM team [requirements gathering questionnaire example](https://github.com/alan-turing-institute/research-application-management/blob/main/docs/requirements_gathering.md) for understanding different team approaches to creating case studies.

 ### RAM insights
 * Often times different people will use the same term to mean completely different things or for different purposes